PostHog/build/docs/howto-build.md

-# How to build VSCodium
+# How to build PostHog Editor

 ## Table of Contents